KLB7/IntraMine/README.md

 ## Limitations and a heads up
 IntraMine is for use only on a intranet, and provides absolutely no security on its own.
 If your intranet isn't locked down reasonably well, you might want to pass.

 IntraMine's services need to run on the same PC, and adding/stopping/starting services is not automatic, though it can be done on the fly.
-This works because the load on an intranet is relatively light and predictable, unless your team is huge.
+This works because the load on IntraMine will be relatively light and predictable, unless your team is huge.
 And also because it's a viable option to have one instance of IntraMine running on each developer's PC, especially when everyone has a separate personal copy of source files checked out.

 And I feel bound to mention that installation of IntraMine, though thoroughly documented to death and partway into the afterlife, requires a bit of time to wade through.
 Roughly an hour.
 Not a lot of typing, mostly just waiting while things install one by one.
 And then there's your first index build, which might take another hour.
 Put up with the one-time nuisance and you'll have many shiny new toys to play with.